OpenFreeEnergy/openfe/docs/guide/setup/index.rst

    alchemical_network_model

-To set up your alchemical network using the Python interface, but run it using the CLI, export the network in the same format used by the CLI.
+To set up your alchemical network using the Python interface, but run it using the CLI, you will need to export the network in the same format used by the CLI.
 See :ref:`dumping transformations <dumping_transformations>` for more details.